Remi-Coulom/joedb/doc/source/checkpoints.rst

 checkpoint, you can either execute it manually, or set an option for :joedb:`Client` and :joedb:`Server`.

-You can hide the latency of a hard checkpoint by running it asynchronously.
+You can hide the latency of a hard checkpoint by running it asynchronously, after a soft checkpoint: other clients will see the new data as soon as the soft checkpoint is written.

 .. _crash: